AdobeDocs/workfront.sv-SE/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview">Den markerade informationen på den här sidan hänvisar till funktioner som ännu inte är allmänt tillgängliga.
+<span class="preview">Informationen på den här sidan hänvisar till funktioner som ännu inte är allmänt tillgängliga.
 Det är bara tillgängligt i förhandsvisningsmiljön för alla kunder.
 Efter de månatliga releaserna i Production finns samma funktioner även i produktionsmiljön för kunder som aktiverat snabba releaser. </span>

 <span class="preview">Mer information om snabba releaser finns i [Aktivera eller inaktivera snabba releaser för din organisation](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>